Amnesty law: South Africa

 Following the end of apartheid South Africa decided not to prosecute but instead created the Truth and Reconciliation Commission (TRC).
 Its aim was to investigate and elucidate the crimes committed during the apartheid regime while not indicting in an attempt to make the alleged perpetrators more compliant to cooperate.

 The TRC offered of "amnesty for truth" to perpetrators of human rights abuses during the apartheid era.
 This enabled abusers to confess their actions to the TRC to be granted amnesty.
 It aroused much controversy in the country and internationally.

 Spain

-In 1977, the first democratic government elected after Franco's death passed the Law 46/1977, of amnesty, which exempted of responsibility to everyone who committed any offence for political reasons prior to this date.
+In 1977, the first democratic government elected after Franco's death passed the Law 46/1977, of 15 October, of amnesty, which exempted of responsibility to everyone who committed any offence for political reasons prior to this date.
 This law allowed the commutation of sentences of those accused to attack the dictatorship and secured that those crimes committed during the Francoism would not be prosecuted.

+In 2024, the Congress of Deputies passed the Organic Law 1/2024, of 10 June, of amnesty for the institutional, political, and social normalization in Catalonia, a requirement for the 2023 investiture of Pedro Sánchez, which aimed at pardoning all those sentenced or prosecuted between 2011 and 2023 for the 2014 Catalan self-determination referendum, the 2017 Catalan independence referendum and Catalan declaration of independence and its subsequent demonstrations and protests.

 Thailand

 In May 1992 popular protests in Bangkok against the government of Suchinda Kraprayoon.
 After Royal Thai Army and Royal Thai Police fired rifles and pistols directly at protesters, resulted in fatality more than 50 people.
 On 23 May, King Bhumibol signed Suchinda's amnesty decree that applied to both side of a conflict.
-Suchinda have not been charged any wrong doing for commanding excessive forces against peaceful protesters.
+Suchinda have not been charged any wrongdoing for commanding excessive forces against peaceful protesters.